MADHUSHARMA12/Suman-Pharma/README.md

 The following steps outline the logical flow of the website development project, from initial planning to deployment and maintenance.

-# SVS Pharma Website - Functional Flowchart
+# Suman Pharma Website - Functional Flowchart

-This flowchart describes the core and subsidiary functionalities of the **SVS Pharma Website** project.
+This flowchart describes the core and subsidiary functionalities of the **Suman Pharma Website** project.
 It outlines the main components such as user authentication, product and service management, and contact form handling.

 ```
 +------------------------------------------+